 Food intolerance reactions are usually related to the amount of the food consumed.
 They may not occur until a certain amount (threshold level) of the food is eaten, but this amount varies for each person.

 The symptoms of food allergy and intolerance can also be caused by other conditions, so it is important to see your doctor for a medical diagnosis.

 - rapid breathing

 - tightness across the face and chest

 Symptoms of food allergy

-The symptoms of food allergy can be life threatening.
-Common symptoms include:
+The symptoms of mild to moderate food allergy include:

 - itching, burning and swelling around the mouth